JonathanAldrich/jonathanaldrich.github.io/_posts/2017-01-04-A-Day-in-Jar-Hell.md

 ---
-title: Support Gold Open Access for OOPSLA and PACM PL!
+title: A Day in Jar Hell, and How Better Language Design, Specification, and Architecture Could Help
 tags: community
 layout: default
 comments: true